Bebe Neuwirth

-On television, her breakthrough role was as Dr. Lilith Sternin, Frasier Crane's wife, on both the sitcom Cheers (in a starring role) and its spin-off Frasier (in a recurring guest role).
-The role won her two Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series.
+On television, her breakthrough role was as Dr. Lilith Sternin, Frasier Crane's wife on the sitcom Cheers, as well as guest appearances in its spin-off Frasier and the 2023 Frasier revival.
+The role earned her two Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series.
 Neuwirth was cast as Bureau Chief/ADA Tracey Kibre in NBC's Law & Order: Trial by Jury which ran for 2005 to 2006.
-She starred as Nadine Tolliver in the CBS political drama Madam Secretary from 2014 to 2017.
-She also appeared in Blue Bloods (2013-2019), and The Good Fight (2018-2021).
+She starred as Nadine Tolliver on the CBS political drama Madam Secretary from 2014 to 2017.
+She also appeared in recurring roles on Blue Bloods (2013–2019), The Good Wife (2012–2014), The Good Fight (2018–2021), and Julia (2022–2023).

 In film, she portrayed Nora Shepherd in the original Jumanji (1995) and Jumanji: The Next Level (2019).
 Other film roles include Say Anything...
 (1989), Green Card (1990), Bugsy (1991), Celebrity (1998), Summer of Sam (1999), and How to Lose a Guy in 10 Days (2003).

 Early life

-Neuwirth was born in Newark, New Jersey.
+Bebe Neuwirth was born in Newark, New Jersey.
 Her father, Lee Neuwirth, was a mathematician who taught at Princeton University and also designed an encryption device while working at the Institute for Defense Analyses.
 Her mother, Sydney Anne Neuwirth, is a painter who also danced as an amateur for the Princeton Regional Ballet Company.
-She has an older brother Peter, a mathematician and actuary who graduated from Harvard.
+She has an older brother, Peter, a mathematician and actuary who graduated from Harvard.
+She attended Chapin School and Princeton Day School, and Princeton High School.
 In her youth, Neuwirth rebelled against authority, being placed in custody for smoking marijuana when she was 13.

 Neuwirth started taking ballet lessons at the age of five, a year after viewing a production of The Nutcracker with her mother.
 She desired to be a ballet dancer until her early teens, when she realized how restricted her technique was, as well as the standard of ballet education where she lived.
-Upon viewing the musical Pippin in Manhattan at 15, she changed her future plans from becoming a ballerina to being a Broadway musical dancer.
+Upon viewing the musical Pippin in Manhattan at 13, she changed her future plans from becoming a ballerina to being a Broadway musical dancer.
 After graduating from Princeton High School in 1976, she attended the Juilliard School for dance and left after only a year, disliking the school for having a "stifling creative environment" and no Broadway-style dance training.
 Immediately after leaving Juilliard in 1977, she took singing and jazz classes at a New York City-based YWCA, one of them taught by Joan Morton Lucas, who appeared in the film Singin' in the Rain (1952) and the original Broadway production of Kiss Me Kate.
 She performed with the Princeton Ballet Company in Peter and the Wolf, The Nutcracker, and Coppélia, also appearing in community theater musicals.